eqv/hexslides/README.md

 For each animation (or slide), you create a simple `.svg` file, that contains all moving objects as layers.
 The script `gen.rb` converts each individual layer into one individual `.pdf` file stored in `imgs/generated/$filename_$layername.pdf`.
 Then we use Latex to compile all images into a full presentations.
+To get started, you can copy `imgs/example.svg` and modify it!

 For example, the following code is used to show `layer1` in all frames, `layer2` only in frame 2 to 4 while `layer3` is shown in frames 3 and 5.
 You can specify visibility using the typicall (for Latex-Beamer) notations such as `3-4,5,7`.